Lupin the 3rd Part 5: Plot

+Voice cast

 Production

 Lupin the 3rd Part V: Misadventures in France was produced at Telecom Animation Film, and was directed by Yūichirō Yano, reprising his role from 2015's Part IV.
 It was written by Ichirō Ōkouchi alongside Gō Zappa, Daisuke Sakō, Kazushige Nojima, Takahiro Okura, Yuniko Ayana, Keiichi Sigsawa and Shatner Nishida, and featured character designs by Hisao Yokobori.
-The series was announced at Japan Expo in Paris in 2017, and aired for 24 episodes from April 4, 2018 to September 18, 2018 on Nippon TV's AnichU programming block and other NNS networks.
+The series was announced at Japan Expo in Paris in 2017, and aired for 24 episodes from April 4, 2018 to September 18, 2018 on Nippon TV's AnichU programming block and other networks.
 It is also streamed by Hulu in Japan, and simulcast by Crunchyroll in Japanese with English subtitles.
 It will be released on home video in the United Kingdom and Ireland by Anime Limited.
 It also aired on Adult Swim's Toonami programming block in the United States starting on June 16, 2019.
 In June 2021, Discotek Media announced their North American license to the series.
 They release the series in a Blu-ray box set on October 26, 2021.

 The first Japanese DVD/Blu-ray set containing the first five episodes of the anime was released on July 25, 2018.
 It includes a memorial episode titled "Is Lupin Still Burning?" to celebrate the 50th anniversary of the manga.
 The episode was directed by Jun Kawagoe, with Monkey Punch as general director and character designs by Hisao Horikoshi and Satoshi Hirayama.
 Its title is a reference to the debut episode of the first Lupin the Third anime series and follows its story, but features other enemies such as Kyosuke Mamo, Sandayu Momochi, Pycal, and Stoneman.
 An English dub of the original video animation premiered on Adult Swim on the Toonami block on December 15, 2019, a week after the conclusion of Part Vs run.